njtromp/cato/README.markdown

 able to switch between the voltages at which the engine is running.
 In order to prevent the system from switching back and forth between the two different power settings some sort of delay was needed between the moment the first switch was needed and the actual switching.
-The first trials with this new power switching module showed that was need for a highly needed improvement in the motorcontrol program.
+The first trials with this new power switching module showed a flaw in the motorcontrol program.
 When the power setting was switched from low voltage (5V) to high voltage (12V) the engine initially was spinning at around 900 RPM (which is equal to 9 knots!) while prior to the switch is was running at around 300 RPM.
 Within seconds this was corrected by the feedback loop but it was not the behavior I wanted.
 Measuring the duty-cycle at low voltage and high voltage with the some target RPM showed that there seems to be a 10 to 3 ratio between the duty-cycles.
 With the control program correcting the duty-cycle when switching between the power settings lead to a small jitter that is for now within acceptable ranges.

 ## Second improvements (wireless instruments application)
 As mentioned before I also bought a USB WiFi dongle.
 The purpose of this dongle is to have